isomerpages/govtech-corp/_about-us/What We Do/Our Capabilities.md

 third_nav_title: What We Do
 ---
 ### **Our Capabilities**
-- Why they were created
+- How each capability was created as supporting infrastructure for implementing of Smart Nation goals.
-- What are the 5 capabilities
+- What are the 5 capabilities and how they serve as support infrastructure

 **Application Design, Development & Deployment**

 - Overview of capability